Money Management

 These include financial support, non-financial assets, and financial liabilities.
 Each type has three subcategories for a total of nine in the asset section of a balance sheet.

-These assets are counted at their fair market value.
-This can be the market value or any other value used to determine their accurate worth.
-The FDIC’s Money Smart financial education program recommends using current market valuations — not purchase prices — when listing assets on a personal balance sheet.
+All of these assets are counted at their fair market value, not their original purchase price.
+The FDIC’s Money Smart financial education program recommends using current market valuations when listing assets on a personal balance sheet.

 Assets are primarily made up of cash and real estate.
 The most common financial assets are stocks and bonds, checking and savings accounts, and credit cards.

 These assets fall into one of two categories: consumer or investment items.
-Consumer items include cars and trucks, boats, furniture, jewelry, clothing, sporting goods, etc. Investment items are mainly intangible assets such as patents or trademarks.
+Consumer items include cars and trucks, boats, furniture, jewelry, clothing, and sporting goods.
+Investment items are mainly intangible assets such as patents or trademarks.
 These are used to determine the worth of a business and should not be included in this section.

-These items, such as savings accounts, stocks, mortgages, and bonds, fall under financial liabilities.
+Items such as savings accounts, stocks, mortgages, and bonds fall under financial liabilities.
 Financial liabilities may or may not have a fixed value and are often due within a year.
 These include car payments, home mortgages, student loans, and credit card debts.
-According to the Federal Reserve’s Consumer Credit report, total outstanding U.S. consumer debt — including revolving and non-revolving credit — exceeds $5 trillion, making liability management a critical component of net worth calculations for most American households.
+According to the Federal Reserve’s Consumer Credit report, total outstanding U.S. consumer debt, including revolving and non-revolving credit, exceeds $5 trillion, making liability management a critical component of net worth calculations for most American households.

 Net Worth by the Numbers: A Comparison